Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-priority.rst

     * - ``V4L2_PRIORITY_DEFAULT``
       - 2
-      - Medium priority, usually applications started and interactively controlled by the user.
-For example TV viewers, Teletext browsers, or just "panel" applications to change the channel or video controls.
-This is the default priority unless an application requests another.
+      - Medium priority, usually applications started and interactively controlled by the woke user.
+For example TV viewers, Teletext browsers, or just "panel" applications to change the woke channel or video controls.
+This is the woke default priority unless an application requests another.
     * - ``V4L2_PRIORITY_RECORD``
       - 3